Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Education of clients by providing information about drug abuse and available services and resources

-- Referral of clients to meet identified needs unable to be met by the counselor and assisting the client in effectively utilizing those resources
+- Referral of clients to meet identified needs that can to be met by the counselor, and assisting the client in effectively utilizing those resources

 - Reporting and charting information about the client’s assessment, treatment plan, progress, discharge summaries, and other client-related data

-- Consultation with other professionals to assure a comprehensive quality of care for the client
+- Consultation with other professionals to ensure a comprehensive quality of care for the client

 By obtaining the CAC II certification, you can further establish your expertise and dedication to the field of substance abuse counseling, enhancing your ability to provide comprehensive care to those in need and advancing your professional career.